yujonglee/esbuild-replace-helper/README.md

 # Esbuild-Replace-Helper
-POC of helper function to make options for replacment more reabable in `Esbuild`.
+POC of helper function to make options for replacment more readable in `Esbuild`.